2018-2022 TECHNOLOGY PLANNING CHECKLIST FOR SCHOOL DISTRICTS, CHARTER SCHOOLS, NONPUBLIC SCHOOLS AND PUBLIC LIBRARIES

 · Continue to network printers and make them more accessible.
 Added new copier to system in December of 2017 capable of connecting to teacher laptops.

 · Provide more access to additional curriculum and information to aid the district in meeting state testing requirements.

-· Create a high comfort level for technology users in both the Macintosh and PC platforms.
+· Create a high comfort level for technology users in both the iPad and PC platforms.

 · Provide online/distance learning as necessary to meet student needs in various curriculum areas.
 This latest technology is being brought into the building through Video Guidance using a Tandberg Edge 95 MXP NPP, MS, 50” plasma and Ergotron cart.

 · Use of Study Island to aid in testing and implemented for staff and student use.